SRVSRR/Top-Down-2D-RPG/README.md

   - **Attack Mechanic**: Players can attack enemies with visual feedback.
   - **Health Bars**: Both players and enemies have health bars.
   - **Health Regeneration**: After 3 seconds without taking damage, health regenerates gradually.
+- **Inventory System**:
+  - **Pickup and drop Mechanic**: Players can pickup and drop items scattered across the map to and from the inventory.
+  - **Item Usage**: Items can be consumed to give temporary buffs.
+  - **Hotbar Assignment**: Items can be assigned to the hotbar which can be used the 1 - 8 hotkeys.

 ## **Game Structure**

 ### **Directories and Files**